nick-jones/gost/docs/strings.md

 23 bytes to reach `kind`.

 So we have a likely way to obtain the type.
-So what about the second argument?
+So what about the second reference?
 Could this be the string value?
 Let's
 check:

 ```